 The aim of the Association of Ringing Teachers (ART) is to instruct those who are interested in bell ringing to become proficient in the skill themselves whilst making every effort to protect personal safety and well being particularly when those under instruction are young people or vulnerable adults.

 When teaching bell ringing ART members use the ART Training Scheme techniques and the Learning the Ropes programme is used which allows handling to be taught in a structured and safe way.
 ART and its members also organise educational and recruitment events.

-The purpose of this document is to recommend what should be considered to protect personal safety and to conduct ringing activities in accordance with the well being of those present.
+The purpose of this document is to recommend what should be considered to protect personal safety and to conduct ringing activities to ensure the well-being of those present.

 Those under instruction should:

 - Act responsibly